 While waiting for these feelings to pass, you can:

 - Rest – Get help with chores or let them go for now.
 Instead, lie down and rest while your baby sleeps.
+Accept any help that is offered by friends and family.

 - Play – Plan frequent outings with the baby or ask someone to babysit while you go out.
 Take a walk.